RU-MaGIC-Classes/Genomics-course-guide/pages/intro-to-ngs/ngs_landing.md

 folder: intro-to-ngs
 ---

-Welcome to the Next Generation Sequencing Knowledge Base:
+Welcome to the Next Generation Sequencing Knowledge Base.
+Please see each section below for links to each primary sequencing technology currently active.
+Links are additionally in the sidebar for navigation.

 <div class="row">
          <div class="col-lg-12">